34.35 Children of Parents and carers who Misuse Substances

 - Importance of working in partnership(Jump to)

-Parental misuse of drugs or alcohol becomes relevant to child protection when misuse of substances impacts on the care provided to child(ren).
+Parental misuse of drugs (illicit or prescribed) or alcohol becomes relevant to child protection when misuse of substances impacts on the care provided to child(ren).

 Newborn Babies and Children